rackerlabs/support-how-to/content/cloud-servers/keep-a-cloud-server-up-to-date.md

 7. (Optional) Set up notifications for automatic package updates (time of installation, packages installed, errors during installation) by entering `sudo apt-get install apticron`

 8. Enter _vim /etc/apt/apt.conf.d/50unattended-upgrades_ to configure unattended upgrades.
 Scroll down to the portion that has the line `//Unattended-Upgrade::Mail "root";` and then enter the **i** key.
 Enter the **del** key twice to remove the // at the beginning of the line.
 Note that the color of the line changes.
 Move the cursor to the right and enter **del** key to delete `root` from in between the quotes.
-Enter the email you want to use inbetween the quotes.
+Enter the email you want to use in between the quotes.

 9. Click the **esc** key, and then enter the keys `:wq` to save the configuration.
 If successful, a message stating that the file was properly written appears.